vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 1. Open your browser and navigate to the [Cluster Essentials for VMware Tanzu product page on the Tanzu Network](https://network.tanzu.vmware.com/products/tanzu-cluster-essentials)

-2. Download the `tanzu-cluster-essentials-darwin-amd64-1.1.0.tgz` file.
+2. Download the `tanzu-cluster-essentials-darwin-amd64-1.1.0.tgz` file to your `Downloads` folder..

 3. In a <strong>new</strong> Terminal window issue the following commands: